Athletics at the 2024 Summer Olympics – Women's 4 × 400 metres relay: Final

 The final was held on 10 August and started at 21:22 (UTC+2) in the evening.

 For the final, the USA replaced three of the team members, Quanera Hayes, Aaliyah Butler and Kaylyn Brown in the heats, with 400 metres hurdle champion and world record holder, Sydney McLaughlin-Levrone, 200 metre champion Gabrielle Thomas and Alexis Holmes.
 Shamier Little was the lone carry over.

 Coming out of the blocks.
 Stacey-Ann Williams took the early lead for Jamaica in lane 8, almost swallowing up the entire three-turn stagger gap to France's Sounkamba Sylla to her outside before the end of the backstretch.
 Williams came onto the home stretch with a 5-metre lead (deceived by the additional turn of stagger), but Williams would slow on her final 100 m.
 Running a more controlled pace to her inside, Little and Lieke Klaver of the Netherlands gained that last 100, Little passing the baton to McLaughlin-Levrone clearly in the lead, who extended the lead close to 15 metres on the field by the break line.
 Andrenette Knight of Jamaica had a slight lead on Cathelijn Peeters of the Netherlands, but Ireland had put their star Rhasidat Adeleke on their second leg.
 Adeleke moved into third before the end of the straightaway.
 As she was passing Knight on the curve, Knight stopped running due to a dropped baton, resulting in disqualification.
 By the end of her leg, McLaughlin-Levrone handed off to Thomas with almost 30 metres on Adeleke who in turn had 5 metres on a tightening group consisting of the Netherlands, Great Britain, Canada, Belgium, and France.
-McLaughlin-Levrone's relay split of 47.71 s was the fourth fastest relay split in history.
+McLaughlin-Levrone's relay split of 47.71 s was the third fastest relay split in history.
 As Thomas took the baton, she didn't let off the gas, adding just a little more to the American lead.
 Great Britain's Nicole Yeargin overtook Ireland's Phil Healy going into the final handoff.
 Holmes of the USA kept the pressure on to hold onto every inch of that huge lead.
 In pursuit, Great Britain had Amber Anning, part of the University of Arkansas super sweep at the NCAA meet; Ireland had Sharlene Mawdsley, who had already produced a 49.40 s split earlier in the year; and the Netherlands had Femke Bol.
 Holmes pressed all the way to the finish, with the USA winning with 3:15.27 min, coming just 0.1 second short of the Soviet 1988 world record.
 Behind her, Mawdsley regained Ireland's advantage on the handoff, holding Anning to the outside through the penultimate turn, but Anning got ahead on the backstretch.
 Closing behind was Bol, passing Mawdsley then Anning to take silver for the Netherlands.
 Mawdsley tried to follow Bol past Anning but didn't get there, and Great Britain took the bronze.